eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/discovery_server_use_case.rst

 It collects and processes the metatraffic sent by the client DomainParticipants, and then distributes the appropriate information among the rest of the clients.

-A complete description of the feature can be found at :ref:`discovery_service`.
+A complete description of the feature can be found at :ref:`discovery_server`.
-The following subsections present configurations for different discovery service use cases.
+The following subsections present configurations for different discovery server use cases.

 .. contents::
     :local: